Interview by Deborah Crooks, Alameda-based musician and writer – March, 2018.

 I think the process of writing is transformational, memoir writing in particular.
 We start out with stories we think we know, and as we write, we discover things that surprise us.
 The story expands and our perspective begins to shift.
 It’s hard to write about your life without having your point of view changed in some way.

-Would you say that having that experience inspired you to start teaching?
+What inspired you to start teaching?

 The more I wrote, the more I became focused on craft.
 Learning craft makes us better writers, but it also deepens our awareness of what we’re writing about.
 It’s a way in.
 Often when you take writing workshops, the focus is on either craft or personal growth.
 I wanted to create an environment that brought the two together, that encouraged a synthesis of craft and self-reflection.